Victoria Roberts, January 15th, 2016

 VR: Yes.
 Well my family was a blue collar family, my dad in a steel factory, my mother doing domestic work, but we were in what was considered to be, you know, a middle class neighborhood.
 And I attribute that to my mother primarily, she tried to scrape and save as much as she could and somehow they managed to come up with a down payment for a house in Boston-Edison.
 And I do believe that at that time they paid about, that house cost about $13,000, which was nothing but a lot to them.
 And our neighbor, our neighborhood was changing then, you know it had been a white neighborhood primarily, like most neighborhoods in Detroit and it was becoming, it was shifting, and there were a lot of black middle class families moving into Boston-Edison.
 And so our neighbors were school teachers, they were doctors, and there were not a lot of blue collar people.
-I think we felt that, we felt the class difference, living on Edison.
+I think we felt that.
+We felt the class difference living on Edison.
 And I didn’t have a word to describe that, I just know that I felt it.

 KD: What high school did you go to?

-VR: We were at, I and my young sister were at Visitation and when we were on the East Side we had been at St. Elizabeth.
+VR: We were at, I and my young sister were at Visitation and when we were on the East side we had been at St. Elizabeth.
 My father was a fallen Catholic but it was still important to him that we get a Catholic education.
 And I believe at St. Elizabeth, at the time Catholic schools have always had tuition but I think at the time it was $50 a family.
 So we were all able to go to St. Elizabeth.
 When we moved, I and my younger sisters ended up at St. Elizabeth.
 My sister went to, let me see, I was in the fifth grade.
 My sister went to Durfee in the middle school and Durfee was on that campus with Central High School, Durfee Middle School and Roosevelt Grade School.
-So she was at Durfee, my brothers -- I think they stayed at Northern on the East Side for a period of time and then they ended up at Central.
+So she was at Durfee, my brothers -- I think they stayed at Northern on the East side for a period of time and then they ended up at Central.

 VR: So the three oldest were at a public school just a block away from Visitation, and then the three youngest were at Visitation.
-So that’s where I was in school in July of ’67, had just finished the 10th grade.
+So that’s where I was in school in July of ’67, had just finished the tenth grade.
 But you asked me about being in that neighborhood and how it felt.

 It felt a little isolated because we were in a minority, being a blue collar family.
 At Visitation the makeup of the school was primarily white even though the neighborhood was not that, and I think the reason for it was that it was a very good school and a lot of people whose families had lived in the area for a long time continued to come there, even though they were coming there on the bus, even though they were coming from suburbs now.
-They continued to come in and be part of the Visitation community and that was true from 5th grade on, I remember it was still true when I was in the 9th grade, when I was in 10th grade.
+They continued to come in and be part of the Visitation community and that was true from fifth grade on, I remember it was still true when I was in the ninth grade, when I was in tenth grade.
 The high school was predominantly white until the riot happened.
 And dramatically, in September of ’67, when I went back to school following the riot the school was overwhelmingly black.